COS301-SE-2022/ReverseHand/README.md

     <img align="left" height="350px" src="https://user-images.githubusercontent.com/83949715/168029309-96dff534-e326-49eb-b1d3-12f77b53cd9a.png" />

     <p>
-       I am a third year computer science student who is passionate about all things computer I am a final year BSc Information and Knowledge Systems student, majoring in Software Development, with a keen interest in computer security, and frontend development and design.
+       I am a final year BSc Information and Knowledge Systems student, majoring in Software Development, with a keen interest in computer security, and frontend development and design.
 My strengths lie in my creativity and communication skills and I am consistently working towards bettering myself as an individual and a programmer.
        I am hard-working and a team player and can't wait to see where the world of IT leads me.
     </p>

 ![image](https://github-readme-stats.vercel.app/api?username=caaaramia)